 In fact, participants were followed for approximately eight years to determine if they died due to complications of heart disease, including heart attack, heart failure or stroke.

 And they gave each person a number based on atherosclerotic cardiovascular disease (ASCVD) risk scores.
-Doctors and researchers use the ASCVD scoring system to predict chances of death from heart attack, stroke or hardening of the arteries over the next ten years.
+Doctors and researchers use the ASCVD scoring system to predict the chances of death from heart attack, stroke or hardening of the arteries over the next ten years.

 And here was their conclusion…